The Ultimate Guide To Creating A Productive Work Environment

 Sometimes, individuals are keen to go another route with their professional development.
 They may wish to undergo fire-marshal safety training, undertake a CPR first aid certification or work towards a more vocational qualification.
 All of these aspects of continuing professional development will benefit your business in the long term.
 Yes, there is a risk that you pump this investment into your team, only for them to seek opportunities elsewhere.
 However, if your place of work is productive, enjoyable, fun to be part of and challenging, your staff won’t be eager to leave anytime soon.
 Show your staff members just how valued they are, and they will repay you with high levels of productivity.

 Don’t be one of those bosses that hole themselves up in their office never to be seen on the shop floor.
 It’s vital that you have an open door policy and enjoy getting to know your staff team.
 If you are not visible, you run the risk of becoming resented.
-Instead, talk to your staff team at their desks, pop out a couple of times a week, just for a chat, and see how your workforce is getting on.
+Instead,

 Have a staff briefing every Monday morning to detail the targets for the week, allow your employees to air their opinions, ask for their views and encourage feedback which you will then act upon.
 Counterbalance this Monday meeting with a Friday email.
 Make this informative and share any news with your team.
 Namecheck those individuals who have gone the extra mile and have done something extraordinary that week.